SAP/kafka-connect-sap/examples/persons1ks/README.md

 ```

-##### Step 5: Prepare the connector configuration files
+##### Step 5: Installing HANA connectors

-Follow the step for persons1ds to prepare the connector json files.

-As the above configuration does not expose the external port from Kafka Connect's pod `my-connect-cluster-connect-api`, open another console and add port-forwarding to the local system.
+As the above configuration does not expose the external port from Kafka Connect's pod `my-connect-cluster-connect-api`, open another console and add port-forwarding from the Kafka connect pod to the local system.

 ```
 $ kubectl port-forward my-connect-cluster-connect-7bdbdbff64-5k4ms 8083:8083 -n kafka